oapicf/pinterest-sdk/clients/go/generated/docs/CatalogsFeedProcessingResult.md

 ### NewCatalogsFeedProcessingResult

-`func NewCatalogsFeedProcessingResult(ingestionDetails CatalogsFeedIngestionDetails, status CatalogsFeedProcessingStatus, productCounts NullableCatalogsFeedProductCounts, validationDetails CatalogsFeedValidationDetails, ) *CatalogsFeedProcessingResult`
+`func NewCatalogsFeedProcessingResult(createdAt time.Time, id string, updatedAt time.Time, ingestionDetails CatalogsFeedIngestionDetails, status CatalogsFeedProcessingStatus, productCounts NullableCatalogsFeedProductCounts, validationDetails CatalogsFeedValidationDetails, ) *CatalogsFeedProcessingResult`

 NewCatalogsFeedProcessingResult instantiates a new CatalogsFeedProcessingResult object This constructor will assign default values to properties that have it defined,